 - Review the available Appraiser roles (listed below).

-At this point, you’re ready to go online to enter all of the information that we will need:
+At this point, you’re ready to go online to enter the information that we will need to register your offer to appraise:

-By early January, you should receive an email from NH-DI with your tournament assignment, and an agenda for your Appraiser training session.
-If you haven’t received this by mid-January, contact Jill at 868-2140, or email us at firstname.lastname@example.org.
+By early February, you should receive an email from NH-DI with your tournament assignment, and the schedule for your Appraiser training session(s).
+If you haven’t received this, email us at firstname.lastname@example.org, or call the NH-DI Hotline (603) 868-2140.

 Appraisers work together as part of a team in which each member has a specific job or role.
 The various roles are described here, along with some characteristics that might make each role a “good fit.”